 Talk to a Workers’ Compensation Attorney

 If you are having trouble obtaining benefits for your work-related injury, you should consult with an experienced workers’ comp lawyer to find out what legal options are available for you.
-At The Law Offices of George P. Escobedo & Associates, PLLC, we are dedicated to helping injured workers pursue maximum compensation.
+At The Law Office of George P. Escobedo & Associates, PLLC, we are dedicated to helping injured workers pursue maximum compensation.
 Let us review your case today so we can get started defending your rights.Call (210) 807-3178 to set up your free consultation with a workers’ comp lawyer in San Antonio.
 We are here to serve you 24 hours a day, 7 days a week.